RedHatGov/sre-workshop-dashboard/workshop/content/lab3.1_monitoring.md

 <br>

 Give the Dashboard a new name.
+Set `Auto-refresh` to `5s`.
+Keep the other settings as their default values.
 Click 'Save' when done.

 <img src="images/grafana-create-dashboard-settings.png" width="600"><br/>